symfony/symfony-docs/book/translation.rst

 ----------------------------

-Imagine that the user's locale is ``fr_FR`` and that you're translating the key ``Symfony2 is great``.
+Imagine that the user's locale is ``fr_FR`` and that you're translating the key ``Symfony is great``.
 To find the French translation, Symfony actually checks translation resources for several different locales:

 1. First, Symfony looks for the translation in a ``fr_FR`` translation resource